luketot/esp-lowcode-matter/README.md

 * This might take about **5 minutes** to setup
 * In the process, the codespace will **restart** a few times

+(Note: Although it uses and installs esp-idf and esp-amp, neither of them is added to the workspace.)

 Now you should be able to see the full fledged VS Code.
 There should be files and folders present in the left panel and the terminal and the output windows on the bottom.
 There should also be a status bar at the bottom with some buttons for LowCode.

 ### Start Development